nv-morpheus/Morpheus/examples/abp_nvsmi_detection/README.md

 ...
 ```

- We have stripped out the input data to make the detection's easier to identify.
-Omitting the argument `--include 'mining'` would show the input data in the detection's file.
+ We have stripped out the input data to make the detections easier to identify.
+Omitting the argument `--include 'mining'` would show the input data in the detections file.